Lefty from Gaylord — with Roger Clemens' phone number — interests Blue Jays

 Rodning had an outstanding second pro season in the low-A Midwest League at Lansing, Mich., in 2018.
 Last year became a serious detour when he pulled a “lat’’ in his left side and pitched only 12 innings.

 He was targeted to start this season at high-A Dunedin.
-Assortment: fastball in at 91-92, outstanding slider and a changeup that he “loves.’’
+Assortment: fastball in at 91-92 mph, outstanding slider and a changeup that he “loves.’’

 “I don’t think so,’’ Rodning said.
 “I’m a lefty reliever with a bit of a funky delivery.
 Teams like that.’’